 (e) Turbulent diffusion, molecular diffusion and Brownian motion, which drive gas and particulate dispersion.

 101. The cycling rate and residence times in air, water and soil differ greatly between N forms.
 In the atmosphere, gases such as NH3, NOx, and HONO have a short residence time in air (days, weeks), while N2O remains in the atmosphere for more than a century and N2 even longer.
 Residence times are related to the reactivity of the N forms.
-In water systems, nitrogen residence times may range from years to many centuries depending on the nature of the aquifer and groundwater storage;
+In water systems, nitrogen residence times may range from years to many centuries depending on the nature of the aquifer and groundwater storage.

 Key point 6.
 Human activities have greatly altered the natural N cycle and have made the N cycle more leaky.